Arcascope/hcrsimpy/README.md

 # HumanCircadianRhythmsSimPackage
-Tools for simulating human circadian rhythms for a given light schedule
+Tools for simulating human circadian rhythms for a given light schedule (PYTHON 2 Library)

 This package contains python programs for simulating the single population, two population and van der Pol models for Human